seifer2901/pokemon-translator/README.md

 # Available translation service types
 	- Fake translation
 		Simply converts the description to upper case text
-	- Shakespeare translation - NOT IMPLEMENTED
+	- Shakespeare translation
-		Return shakespeare description using api from https://funtranslations.com/shakespeare
+		Return shakespeare description using https://lingojam.com/EnglishtoShakespearean

-	Fake is the default configuration.
+	Shakespeare is the default configuration.
 	It is possible to override the configuration directly in the appsettings.json (key TranslationServiceType) Configuring Shakespeare will lead to a not implemented excpetion